LAlto96/nixos/docs/CONFIGURATION.md

 - Large list of utilities ranging from audio tools, terminal utilities, to gaming enhancements.
 - Overrides for themes like Catppuccin GTK.

-To add your own packages, edit `packages.nix` directly.
+To add your own packages, edit `packages/common.nix` directly.
 Packages pulled from the main channel are organized into several `pkgs2_*` lists near the top of the file.
 Append your desired package to the appropriate group (or create a new group) and it will be included when all lists are concatenated into